 Once known as the neighborhood of “smokestacks and steeples,” Avondale’s industrial vibe is just one of the reasons Lonely Planet named it one of the hottest neighborhoods in the country.

-Industry has always played an important role in the community.
-At the start of the 20th century, Avondale’s proximity to the Chicago River and railway corridors attracted industry including Florsheim Shoes, Olson Rug and Dad’s Root Beer, whose iconic turret is still visible from the Kennedy Expressway today.
+At the start of the 20th century, Avondale’s proximity to the Chicago River and railway corridors attracted industry, including Florsheim Shoes, Olson Rug, and Dad’s Root Beer, whose iconic turret is still visible from the Kennedy Expressway today.

-The Northwest Side neighborhood’s chill vibe, tree-lined streets, affordable homes and public transportation have all the makings of a great neighborhood.
-But Avondale has plenty more to offer including eateries and bars for every taste – from a Michelin-rated restaurant, destination dining and popular taprooms to long-time neighborhood bars and take-out spots with a line out the door.
+The Northwest Side neighborhood’s chill vibe, tree-lined streets, and public transportation have all the makings of a great neighborhood.
+But Avondale has plenty more to offer, including eateries and bars for every taste – from a Michelin-rated restaurant to longtime neighborhood bars and take-out spots.

-In addition to bars and restaurants, shopping is plentiful with a mix of large national retailers and unique family-owned shops.
-For recreation, residents will have access to 312 RiverRun a two-mile recreational path expected to have the longest pedestrian bridge in the city and be as popular as the 606.
+In addition to bars and restaurants, there is plenty of shopping to do at a mix of unique, locally owned shops.
+For recreation, residents will have access to the 312 RiverRun trail, a two-mile recreational path that is expected to have the longest pedestrian bridge in the city.

-The neighborhood has two CTA L stations along the Blue Line including the Belmont station next to the Kennedy Expressway and the Addison station located in the median of the Kennedy.
-Several CTA bus routes serve the neighborhood; and there’s easy access to the Kennedy as well.
+Avondale has two CTA Blue Line stops at the Belmont and Addison stations.
+Several CTA bus routes serve the neighborhood, and there is also easy access to the Kennedy Expressway.